 Related Reading: 365 Reasons Why I Love You | On Field Survey 2021

-Listen to your heart
+2. Listen to your heart and your gut instinct

 Relationship coaches and authors Aaron and Jocelyn Freeman echo the same sentiment in their advice to couples.
-According to them, saying ‘I love you’ the moment you really feel it will make you be seen as respectable and authentic, especially in a time when more and more people are playing games.
+According to them, professing your love the moment you really feel it will make you be seen as respectable and authentic, especially at a time when more and more people are playing games.
 Here is what they advise:

 Related Reading: 21 Ways To Tell Someone You Love Them Without Saying It

-Free yourself from fear of rejection or you might miss your chance
+3. Free yourself from fear of rejection or you might miss your chance

 Business consultant Kritagya Daarshanik says, “Have I ever regretted expressing my love?
 Never ever!
 And I am talking about bizarre, even awkward, situations here.
 For instance, professing my feelings to a friend when she opened up to me about her new relationship.
-Then, there were instances of hearing ‘I’ll get back to you on this’ in response to ‘I love you’, saying it to a crush in the middle of writing an exam, and of course, plenty of drunk texts of remnant love to erstwhile.
+Then, there were instances of hearing “I’ll get back to you on this” in response to “I love you”, saying it to a crush in the middle of writing an exam, and of course, plenty of drunk texts of remnant love to erstwhile.
 The list goes on…

 “I believe one should wear the heart on the sleeve and not worry about what chaos would follow and express love at the first instance of the heart showing the inclination to do so.
 Would there be beds of roses?
 No. Would there always be a happily ever after?
 Not necessarily.
 Is reciprocation guaranteed?
 Hell, no!
 Will you make a fool of yourself?
 In all probability.
 Would it be worth it?
 I guarantee.”